 In lessons you will tackle a variety of problems from simple questions to more in-depth real world contextual problems.
 Outside of lessons a dedicated programme of independent practice will be expected to compliment the learning within the lessons.
+To help support your learning, we run after school Supported Study sessions every week.
+Please be aware that if you achieved a grade 6 in GCSE Mathematics, it is quite likely that you would need to attend these sessions each week in addition to your timetabled lessons.

-Mathematics is a highly valued qualification and is essential for many higher education courses,
+Mathematics is a highly valued qualification and is essential for many higher education courses, www.ocr.org.uk/qualifications/as-a-level-gce-further-mathematics-a-h235-h245-from-